On the critical Caffarelli-Kohn-Nirenberg type inequalities involving super-logarithms: Preliminary results

-\item If either $1<p \le (n+1)/2$ or $ 1<n<p,\; \a\le 1$, then it follows from Theorem \ref{prop3.2}(iii), (iv) that we have (\ref{2.13}) for a sufficiently large $R$, that is, $C_n= S^{p,q;1/p'}(\R^n)=S_{\rm rad}^{p,q;1/p'}(\R^n).$ \end{enumerate} \end{rem} {\bf Proof: } The assertions (i), (ii) and (iii) follow from Theorem \ref{th4.2}.
+{\bf {Proof of Theorem \ref{prop3.2}:} } The assertions (i), (ii) and (iii) follow from Theorem \ref{th4.2}.
 Hence, it suffices to show the assertion (iv).
 From Remark \ref{remark3.1} (ii), we adopt $C^\infty_c(B_\eta)$ as the space of test functions.
 We use Proposition \ref{prop4.6} with appropriate $g$ and $v$.
 To this end we define $g(x)=g(|x|)$ by